 How to Encode Text to Binary Online: A Complete Guide to Binary Encoding, Character Representation, and Practical Applications

-Binary encoding is the process of converting human-readable text into binary digits (bits), where each character is represented by a fixed-length string of 0s and 1s.
-At its core, this relies on a character encoding standard — most commonly ASCII or UTF-8 — that maps every character to a numeric code point, which is then expressed in base-2.
+Binary encoding turns readable text into binary digits (bits).
+Each character gets mapped to a fixed-length string of 0s and 1s.
+This works because character encoding standards like ASCII or UTF-8 assign every character a numeric code point, which then gets expressed in base-2.

 Take the uppercase letter A. In the ASCII table, "A" has the decimal value 65.
-Converting 65 to binary gives you:
+In binary, that's:

 01000001

-Each standard ASCII character maps to 7 bits, but it is conventionally represented using 8 bits (one byte) with a leading zero.
+Each standard ASCII character maps to 7 bits, but by convention we write it as 8 bits (one byte) with a leading zero.
 So the word "Hi" becomes:

 01001000 01101001